ibalosh/parking-lot/README.md

 3. **Active Tickets Scope** - Only active tickets count toward capacity; returned tickets free up spaces immediately.

-4. **Barcode as Identifier** - Tickets identified by barcode instead of database ID for better UX at physical machines.
+4. **Barcode as Identifier** - Tickets identified by barcode instead of database ID for better UX

 5. **Separate ID and Barcode Fields** - The tickets table uses both an auto-incrementing `id` (primary key) and a `barcode` field (unique indexed string).
 While the barcode could technically serve as the primary key, keeping a